kstastny/docker-best-practices/README.md

 Multistage builds are useful for building image files that only contain the application and not any residual files used during the build.
 Usually the usage is such that in the first stage (docker container) the application is built, then the second stage just copies the built files and the first container is dropped.

-For example, we can setup multistage build like below
+For example, we can setup multistage build like below (example taken from https://github.com/kstastny/alexandria repo)

 ```docker
 FROM mcr.microsoft.com/dotnet/sdk:5.0 as build